robinBisht/100_days_of_ML/README.md

 # 100_days_of_ML
-This repository cotains machine learning algorithms ( implemented from scratch and using python libraries) as a part of 100 days of machine learning challenge
+This Repository is created as part of 100 days Machine Learning challenge.
+In this, I will dedicating at least 1 hour per day to machine learning for next 100 days.
+I am using the book "Hands On Machine Learning using Scikit Learn and Tensorflow" by O'Reilly as a guidebook in this journey